bradybhalla/dotfiles/README.md

 - ...

+## Setup

-## Setup (with Nix)
+### MacOS (with Nix)

-For MacOS:
-- `home-manager switch --flake .#bradybhalla` to install most programs and dotfiles.
+`home-manager switch --flake .#bradybhalla` to install most programs and dotfiles.

-- `brew bundle` to install the rest.
-I might eventually use nix-darwin instead but probably not.
+`brew bundle` to install apps and programs that don't work well with nix.
+I might eventually use nix-darwin instead (but probably not).

-For Linux:
+### Linux (with Nix)

-- Update "flake.nix" and "home.nix" to use the right system, username, and paths before using home-manager.
+Update "flake.nix" and "home.nix" to use the right system, username, and paths before using home-manager like above.

+Install any required apps listed in "Brewfile".

+### Without Nix

-- Install apps from "Brewfile" another way.
+Install programs listed in "home.nix" and "Brewfile" another way.

+Copy all dotfiles from "./dotfiles" to the home directory.

+You will need to make a ".zshrc" because zsh is fully configued with home-manager.

 ## Karabiner Elements Instructions